 Tropical plants have a special place in my heart.
 My gardening zone is not at all sultry, warm and humid, but it doesn’t stop me from purchasing a bougainvillea or other tropical plant for outdoor use.
 The plants thrive in summer but have to be moved indoors in the cooler season.
-Dipladenia, a favorite, is a South American native, which grows in the tropical forests.
+Dipladenia, a favorite, is a South American native that grows in tropical forests.
 The plant is similar to mandevilla vine and works outside in warm zones, or indoors as an accent houseplant.
 We will discuss the difference between dipladenia and mandevilla so you can decide which of these amazing flowering vines is the best option for your garden.

 Mandevilla or Dipladenia